totemorg/atomic/README.md

 	status = 0	= Status code
 	value = 0	= Flow calculation

-Stateless engines are supported at the read endpoint, and are passed the following parameters:
+Stateless engines are supported by the read method, and are passed the following parameters:

 	TAU.i = {tau} = input event sinked to an engine